 After you create an account, you’ll be able to sign back in later to revisit your college list or track your scholarship applications.

-If you’re just beginning the college search process, Peterson’s College Search tool could be a good starting point.
-Its College Discovery Center provides pre-made lists of schools categorized by major or field.
+If you’re new to the college search process, Peterson’s College Search tool could be a good starting point.
+Its College Discovery Center provides pre-made lists of schools, categorized by major or field.

 You can also use the site’s search function to narrow your results by major, location or another keyword.
 From there, Peterson’s delivers the same filtering functionality as its competitors.

-Finally, Peterson’s is something of a one-stop shop, with its additional resources for test preparation and scholarships.
+Great feature: Peterson’s is something of a one-stop shop, with additional resources for test preparation and scholarships.

-- Do I want to stay close to home or go across the country?
+- Do I want to live on-campus or off?

-Once you’ve figured out what you want in a college, use a college search engine to find schools that match your preferences.
+Once you’ve figured out what you want in a college, college search tools will allow you to find schools that best match your preferences.
 As you finalize your list, use these tips to compare colleges and select the one that’s best for you.